The Québec maritime Blog

 Culture and relaxation

 If you like music, you’ll want to visit Café L’Échouerie where there’s always something going on.
 This friendly and colourful venue is run by Doris Minier, who was originally from the Saguenay region but fell in love with Natashquan.
-Inside, the many books almost make you feel like you’re in a library, and the café often hosts concerts, plays and painting exhibits.
+The many books inside the café will make you feel like you’re in a library!
+The café also regularly hosts concerts, plays and painting exhibitions.
 You can also grab a bite to eat, of course: the food is simple and traditional fare.
-Perched on the sand, the café offers a stunning view of Natashquan Bay, which is appreciated for its shallow temperate waters at the mouths of two rivers.
-How can you resist?
+Located right on the sand, the café offers stunning views of Natashquan Bay, a shallow and temperate body of water at the mouth of two rivers.
+You won’t be able to resist dipping your toes in the waves!

 (0) comment